sbhumir/nodejs-mw-dictionary-api/README.md

 A simple node.js application to fetch words' etymology, definition, part of speech, and pronunciation using Merriam Webster dictionary api.
 This is helpful to prepare for Scripps National Spelling Bee

 ## Requirements
-Install the following npm packages
+Install the following npm packages or nom install - which is going to install the packages in this wrk directory package.json
 ```bash
   $ npm install node-fetch
   $ npm install xlsx